This post may contain affiliate links. Please see my disclosure policy for details.

 The Kitchen of Bellhurst Manor is actually filmed in an entirely different location further up the country in Falkirk.

 Callendar House is a French Chateau home that was built by William Forbes.
-Previously, the lands were owned by the Livingston family, that were known Jacobites!
+Previously, the lands were owned by the Livingston family, which were known as Jacobites!

 How to get to Drumlanrig Castle in Scotland